mcamath/mcamath.github.io/mcamc.md

 MCAMC brings an exciting new type of math competition to the middle school audience — one that involves working together as a team with your friends.
 In contrast to other competitions that only involve working independently, get ready for a day filled with collaboration and action!

 ## Recent Updates
-**March 31, 2019:** Full results for all teams and individuals are now available [here](https://www.mcamath.com/mcamc/results-2019/).
+**March 31, 2019:** Full exams and results for all teams and individuals from MCAMC 2019 are now available [here](/mcamc/results-2019/).

-**March 30, 2019:** Thanks everyone for coming!
-View the results below:
-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSwwefFir6Rl8wdDYr-s3hHGMKpOE1O_GzfjF1_cZl9ODLL9Jm1r7b_5_uJGhMmSEfG0eyzwyXFRUkQ/embed?start=false&amp;loop=true&amp;delayms=5000" frameborder="0" width="1440" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-**March 10, 2019:** Registration deadline has been extended to March 15th!

-**February 2, 2019:** Sample questions are released!
-Please scroll down the Sample Questions section to try them.

-**February 1, 2019:** We apologize for the delay in releasing sample questions.
-Sample questions will be released at 4PM EST on February 2, 2019.

 ## Important Dates